neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js-people-in-space.md

 // e.g.
 const peopleOnIss = people.filter((person) => person.craft === "ISS");

-// the value of peopleOnIss would be
+// The value of peopleOnIss would be:

 // [
 //     {